millette/wete/README.md

 See `.env.example` for the required environment variables.

 - `DB` will default to `db-web-v3.0.0` - feel free to change it.
+- `PORT` will hold the http port, defaults to 3000.
 - `SECRET` will hold a randomly generated value to sign cookies.

 ### Customizations